rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   <br>
   <b>Query Intent:</b> To get software editions that have a release, verison, and product.<br>

-    * To get the required information, you have to add relationships to the software release, software version,   and software product nodes.<br>
+    * To get the required information, you add relationships to the software release, software version, and software product nodes.<br>
-    * We use MATCH to select the software edtion node and then create relationships to the other nodes.<br>
+    * Use MATCH to select the software edtion node and then create relationships to the other nodes.<br>
     * Add an alias to each node and relationship in the query.<br>
     * To return the data that you need, use the Return clause to refer to the specific aliases.<br>
   <br>
   In this query example, you return software editions in Technopedia with release, verison, and product information. <br>